 4.)
 Strategize Health Care Options

-Detecting Alzheimer’s and other types of dementia early will give the family time to strategize treatment options and financial assets.
+Detecting Alzheimer’s and other types of dementia early through memory screening will give the family time to strategize treatment options and financial assets.
 An early onset Alzheimer’s diagnosis will give your mom or dad time to form a health care solution and write their living will.
 Use this time to choose a financial planner or attorney to help implement a spending plan.

 5.)
 Helps Caregivers Gain Patience